Cuarteto Casals: Formation

 Unusually, the role of first and second violin can change from piece to piece during a concert.

 Appearances

 Cuarteto Casals has appeared at the Wigmore Hall, Carnegie Hall, Musikverein Vienna, Philharmonie Cologne, Cité de la Musique in Paris, the Schubertiade in Schwarzenberg, Concertgebouw Amsterdam and the Philharmonie in Berlin.
 Reviewing their two 2012 Wigmore Hall recitals of Schubert's early string quartets, The Independent stated: "one couldn’t have wished for better advocates than the Cuarteto Casals, whose warm, full-toned playing was immaculate and poetic throughout."

 The quartet has premiered works by Jordi Cervelló, David del Puerto and Jesús Rueda of Spain, collaborating with James MacMillan of Scotland, and György Kurtág of Hungary, and at the composer's request, has recorded Christian Lauba's quartet, Morphing.

-The quartet has accompanied the King of Spain on diplomatic visits and performed on the unique collection of decorated Stradivarius instruments in the Royal Palace in Madrid.
+The quartet has accompanied the King of Spain on diplomatic visits and performed on the unique collection of decorated Stradivarius instruments in the Royal Palace of Madrid.